MehmetAydar01/Product-List-with-Typescript/README.md

 # Frontend Mentor - Product list with cart

-- React, Redux Toolkit and TypeScript were used in this project
+- React, Redux Toolkit, TypeScript and Styled Components were used in this project